-204 Ell Hall 617.373.4390 (voice) 617.373.8776 (fax) osccr@northeastern.edu https://osccr.sites.northeastern.edu/
+204 EII Hall 617.373.4390 (voice) 617.373.8776 (fax) osccr@northeastern.edu https://osccr.sites.northeastern.edu/

 The purpose of the Code of Student Conduct is to set expectations for behavior that promotes the safety and welfare of the Northeastern community.
-The University seeks to provide a supportive environment that is conducive to learning, the pursuit of truth, the exchange of knowledge, the intellectual development of students, and the general good of society.
+The University seeks to provide a supportive environment conducive to learning, pursuing truth, sharing knowledge, intellectual development of students, and the general good of society.
 In those instances where violations of behavioral expectations occur, Northeastern University has developed policies and procedures to protect the rights of members of the University community, individually and collectively.